 The Occupational Safety and Health Administration (OSHA) enforces workplace safety standards to ensure healthy and safe working conditions.

-OSHA is also responsible for overseeing the equipment and machineries used at a workplace.
-The organization employs a large number of technicians who frequently visit different jobsites to check whether the equipment and machineries are safe and meet the required standards.
+OSHA is also responsible for overseeing the equipment and machinery used at a workplace.
+The organization employs many technicians who frequently visit different sites to check whether the equipment and machinery are safe and meet the required standards.

-It is an employer’s responsibility to ensure safety at the workplace and failure to do so may establish grounds for a lawsuit.
-While most employers are responsible and maintain, repair, and upgrade their equipment in a timely manner, some employers neglect timely maintenance and repairs, putting the lives of hundreds of workers at risk.
+It is an employer’s responsibility to ensure safety at the workplace, and failure to do so may establish grounds for a lawsuit.
+While most employers are responsible for promptly maintaining, repairing, and upgrading their equipment, some employers neglect timely maintenance and repairs, putting the lives of hundreds of workers at risk.
 Machine breakdowns account for many fatal workplace injuries and even deaths every year.

 How Workers’ Compensation Works

-If a worker suffers an injury while using machinery at the workplace, he or she is entitled to workers’ compensation benefits.
-The injured worker does not need to prove the employer’s negligence, as the injury itself is considered enough proof to claim compensation.
-While these laws have simplified the claim process, these laws often limit the victim’s claim to medical benefits and wage loss benefits.
+Workers who are injured while using machinery at the workplace are entitled to workers’ compensation benefits.
+The injured worker does not need to prove the employer’s negligence, as the injury is enough proof to claim compensation.
+While these laws have simplified the claim process, these laws often limit the victim’s claim to medical and wage loss benefits.

-If you suffer an injury while using workplace equipment, inform your employer about the injury at the earliest possible.
-Get a list of company-approved physicians from your employer and contact a “primary treating physician” as soon as possible.
-The physician may refer you to a specialist, if required.
+If you suffer an injury while using workplace equipment, inform your employer as soon as possible.
+Get a list of company-approved physicians from your employer and contact a “primary treating physician” as quickly as possible.
+The physician may refer you to a specialist if required.
 Once you recover from the injury and reach maximum medical improvement, your doctor will inform your employer that you can return to work.
 If you become partially disabled, your doctor may want to wait until you recover completely.
 In case of permanent disability, you may need to leave the job permanently.

 Third-Party Employer Claims